paezha/paezha.github.io/applied_spatial_statistics/25-Activity-Area-Data-IV.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-1.* Create local Moran maps for the population in age group 20-34 _and_ proportion of population in age group 20-34.
+1. (*)Create local Moran maps for the population in age group 20-34 _and_ proportion of population in age group 20-34.

-2.* Use the $G_i^*$ statitic to analyze the population _and_ proportion of population in the age group 20-34.
+2. (\*) Use the $G_i^*$ statistic to analyze the population _and_ proportion of population in the age group 20-34.

-3.* Now create local Moran maps for the population _and_ population density in the age group 20-34.
+3. (*)Now create local Moran maps for the population _and_ population density in the age group 20-34.

 4. Concerning the analysis in point 1: What is the difference between using population (absolute) and population density (rate)?